arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-wifi/giga-wifi.md

 #define SECRET_PASS "yourpassword"
 ```

-***Storing network & password in a separate file minimizes the risk of you accidentially sharing your Wi-Fi credentials.***
+***Storing network & password in a separate file minimizes the risk of you accidentally sharing your Wi-Fi credentials.***

 ### WPA Connection